 Each contract contains its separate budget, payment plan and income.

 All fixed price contracts can contain external expenses such as expenses for sub-suppliers.
 You choose what amount of the contract value the external expenses should represent of the internal value distribution.

 6. Fixed price – Continuous service contract

-A repetition pattern for invoicing is set up where you decide:
+You can arrange a repetition pattern for invoicing where you decide:

 - Period: e.g. month

 - Budget period start, e.g. the first day in each month